mnneeltakemail2/testNeel3/technical-details/smart-assets.md

 # Smart Asset Fees

-The transaction fee is calculated in the same way as for [smart accounts](../technical-details/waves-contracts-language-description/approach-and-capabilities.md): for each time the script is called, [total transaction’s fee](../technical-details/transactions-fees.md) increases by 0.004 WAVES.
+The transaction fee is calculated in the same way as for [smart accounts](../technical-details/neel-contracts-language-description/approach-and-capabilities.md): for each time the script is called, [total transaction’s fee](../technical-details/transactions-fees.md) increases by 0.004 NEEL.

 **Examples:**

-* If user will transfer smart assets from scripted account the final fee is 0.009.waves
+* If user will transfer smart assets from scripted account the final fee is 0.009.neel
-* x for a TransferTransaction of a Smart Asset from a Smart Account would be 0.001+0.004+0.004=0.009 WAVES
+* x for a TransferTransaction of a Smart Asset from a Smart Account would be 0.001+0.004+0.004=0.009 NEEL

 **Note.** If a scripted account transfers a smart asset, then the fee is increased twice \(the fee increases _**+0.004**_ every time the transaction is validated by account’s script or asset’s script\).